 God uses suffering to humble us, draw us to Himself as the only resource to display His grace and to perfect His power.
 When you understand that, then you can say with Paul verse 10, “Therefore, I am well content with weaknesses, with insults, with distresses, with persecution, with difficulties for Christ’s sake.
 For when I’m weak then I’m strong.”
 Lesson duly noted, learned.
 God’s grace is sufficient.
 I ask for prominence, God gave me humiliation.
 I asked for power, God gave me weakness.
 Then I was usable.

+It was back in 1989 that a song was written, the words of which I have kept around nearby for many years.
+It’s called “A Refiner’s Fire,” listen to it.
 “There burns a fire with sacred heat, white hot with holy flame/And all who dare pass through its blaze will not emerge the same/Some is bronze and some is silver, some is gold.
-Then with great skill, all are hammered by their sufferings on the anvil of God’s will/I’m learning now to trust His touch, to crave the fire’s embrace/For though my past with sin was etched, His mercies did erase/Each time His purging cleanses deeper, I’m not sure that I’ll survive/Yet the strength in growing weaker keeps my hungry soul alive.
+Then with great skill/all are hammered by their sufferings on the anvil of God’s will/I’m learning now to trust His touch, to crave the fire’s embrace/For though my past with sin was etched, His mercies did erase/Each time His purging cleanses deeper, I’m not sure that I’ll survive/Yet the strength in growing weaker keeps my hungry soul alive.

+And then the chorus says, “The Refiner’s fire has now become my soul desire/Purged and cleansed and purified that the Lord be glorified/He is consuming my soul/refining me, making me whole/No matter what I lose, I choose the Refiner’s fire.”
+Written by a mature Christian.
 When you choose the fire, you choose what the suffering produces, that’s maturity.
 I’m not offering you a Christianity that eliminates trouble.
 I’m offering you a Christianity that if fully lived will cause you to suffer not just for your sin but at the hands of God in the refining process.
 Embrace the suffering, that’s where the power lies.